Police 'concerned' for welfare of woman, child missing in Auckland

 Police last night appealed for sightings of 25-year-old Maiarangi Te Waiti, who is thought to have a young girl with her.
 She is believed to be in the greater Auckland area.

 Police said in a statement last night they were concerned for the pair's welfare.

-A spokeswoman this morning said she believed the pair had still not been found.
+A spokeswoman said this morning that officers were still conducting inquiries to locate the pair.

-Anyone with information about the pair is urged to contact Police by emailing DCC.Auckland@police.govt.nz immediately.
+Anyone with information about the pair is urged to contact police by emailing DCC.Auckland@police.govt.nz immediately.